GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 1. Different roles offer different salaries, hiring demand, benefits, and growth opportunities across U.S. states.
 2. Most available information is **scattered across multiple platforms and difficult to compare effectively**.
-3. The required technical skills also vary significantly between roles and states, making it hard for job seekers to identify which skills are most valuable in the market.
+3. **The required technical skills also vary significantly between roles and states**,

+   making it hard for job seekers to **identify which skills are most valuable in the market**.

 As a result, **many career decisions are made based on assumptions instead of real market data**.